Return to menu

-The use of a wildcard does not necessary improve relevance ranking.
+The use of a wildcard does not necessarily improve relevance ranking.
 In some cases, it could hurt relevance ranking as some relevance factors, such as the phrase match boosting and term weighting, do not apply to wildcard searches.

 Query Expansion (Based on Control Vocabulary)

 CDI's Query Expansion feature assists patrons to find relevant literature, by adding preferred terms from controlled vocabularies to patrons’ queries.
 For example, if a patron issues a search for heart attack, the query expansion feature will expand the search query to heart attack OR myocardial infarction, because myocardial infarction is the preferred term for heart attack in some of the controlled vocabularies, such as LCSH (Library of Congress Subject Headings) and MeSH (Medical Subject Headings).